-Sempervivum calcareum 'Guillaumes' is an evergreen perennial producing rosettes, up to 0.8 inch (2 cm) in diameter, made up of spirally arranged, fleshy, green leaves, suffused, dark red starting at the tip and spreading down the leaf as it ages.
-The flowers are pale green and sticky, produced in clusters on long, stout stems in summer.
+Sempervivum calcareum 'Guillaumes' is a succulent plant that forms rosettes of fleshy green leaves suffused dark red starting at the tip and spreading down the leaf as it ages.
+The rosettes grow up to 0.8 inches (2 cm) in diameter.
+Flowers are pale green and appear in clusters on long stout stems in summer.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
 The mother plant, or hen, sends off numerous offsets clustered around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 See more at How to Grow and Care for Sempervivum.